 Studies into CBS are primarily conducted by the Ophthalmic, Neurological, and Psychiatric fields and approached with the primary concerns of these medical specialities.
 Alternatively, this research approaches from the creative field of design and is practice-based.

-Exhibition Idea (Figure 1.0) A video of part of the envisioned exhibition.
+Early Exhibition Idea (Figure 1.0 above) A video of part of the envisioned exhibition.
 Three large screens play participants CBS visions with abstract human figures to provide a sense of scale to the three LED screens before them.
 Midjourney AI and After Effects, and Photoshop

 [CBS] Visions Research Charles Bonnet Syndrome